Costumes and high drama: Darts is now ready to break the United States

 Made popular in English pubs during the 19th and 20th centuries, it has since transformed into a sporting spectacle which draws in fans from across the world and offers its top players lucrative careers.

-The current World Darts Championships is underway with the final between three-time champion Michael van Gerwen and teenage sensation Luke Littler set for Friday night.
-Yet again, the tournament has proved to be a huge success with several regions around the world.
+This year’s World Darts Championships concluded on Friday as teenage sensation Luke Littler won his maiden world championship against three-time winner Michael van Gerwen, becoming the youngest ever champion in the process.
+Yet again, the tournament has proved to be a huge success in several regions around the world, with the 17-year old champion becoming a pop culture icon in the UK.

 But while an estimated 17 million Americans currently play the sport, darts has yet to break through the already crowded US sports market, with many people still seeing it as a simple bar game.